-We partner with UK non-profit Barnardo's, which is responsible before a survivor turns 18.
-Emma Hawley, from Barnardo's National Counter Trafficking Center, said: "By working alongside organizations such as Hope for Justice, we can ensure that not only are children continuously supported but that they are prepared to face any challenges and enjoy the positive opportunities which lie ahead for them."
+We partner closely with Barnardo's on this work, who are responsible before a survivor turns 18.
+Emma Hawley, from Barnardo's National Counter Trafficking Centre, said: "By working alongside organisations such as Hope for Justice, we can ensure that not only are children continuously supported but that they are prepared to face any challenges and enjoy the positive opportunities which lie ahead for them."

-Elle says many other service providers have become aware of Hope for Justice's specialist knowledge over the last two years and have been referring cases, including police departments and probation officers, and social workers.
+Elle says many other service providers have become aware of Hope for Justice's specialist knowledge over the last two years and have been referring cases, including police and probation officers, and social workers.
 She said: "The referrers tend to see us as specialists in terms of modern slavery and in understanding how the criminal justice system can affect a young person who has experienced trafficking.
 We provide added support by being a contact for the referrer who thoroughly understands the issues, and a single point of contact for the young person.
-With the newer referral partners like probation services, we're certainly seeing more cases of young victims who are British nationals.
+With the newer referral partners like probation services, we're certainly seeing more county lines cases, and cases of young people who are British nationals.
 To see other professionals without any kind of connection to Hope for Justice who find us and then refer to us has been fantastic, and we are keen to get more referral partnerships going."

-Elle's work was featured in The Times of London after the revelation by athlete and Olympian Sir Mo Farah that he was trafficked to the UK as a child.
+Elle's work was featured in The Times after Sir Mo Farah's revelation that he was trafficked to the UK.